redwoodjs/redwood/docs/docs/graphql.md

   // ...
 }
 ```
-_More information on resolvers in the [dedidacted "Understanding Default Resolvers" section](#understanding-default-resolvers._
+_More information on resolvers in the [dedicated "Understanding Default Resolvers" section](#understanding-default-resolvers)._

-To sum up, when a GraphQL query reaches a GraphQL API, the following flow is followed:
+To summarize, when a GraphQL query reaches a GraphQL API, here's what happens:

 ```
 +--------------------+                  +--------------------+